romalev/maven-3-git-alpine-docker-image/README.md

 So you want to:
 * utilize _maven-release-plugin_
-* to run release jobs by Jenkins agents
+* and run release job by Jenkins agent
 * where the entire pipeline, or a specific stage, will get executed within docker container.
 * how ?